Msiusko/Msiusko/README.md

 Here are some ideas to get you started:
 -->

-- 💻 **Work**: As a Web3 fixer > helping web3-companies mature from the chaos state (using marketing, BD and operations toolkit).
+- 💻 **Work**: As a Web3 fixer > helping web3-companies mature from the chaotic state (using marketing, BD and operations toolkit).
 - 🌱 **Heal**: I’m Curing surveillance capitalism (after 10 years of attention economy delivery serving from Coca-Cola to Mastercard)
 - 📫 **Touch**: [Telegram](https://t.me/svyaznoy911) or [Twitter DMs](https://twitter.com/nicksvyaznoy)!
 - ⚡ **Create**: Karagarga & Soulseek user; art cinema addict from Teshigahara to Amos Vogel; The Wire magazine subscriber; used to be a DJ, run a label, host radio-shows, work as a TimeOut music editor & so on.
 One day I need to update my artistic website [K1983](http://k1983.art)